-Score Description 2 The response fulfills the requirements of the task by explaining why Grace O'Malley felt the need to rebel and includes relevant details to support the response.
-1 The response fulfills the requirements of the task by explaining or attempting to explain why Grace O'Malley felt the need to rebel, or the response provides incomplete or irrelevant evidence from the passage to support a valid explanation.
+Score Description 2 The response fulfills the requirements of the task by explaining why Grace O'Malley felt the need to rebel and includes relevant details from both passages to support the response.
+1 The response fulfills the requirements of the task by providing an incomplete explanation about why Grace O'Malley felt the need to rebel, or the response provides incomplete or irrelevant evidence from the passages to support a valid explanation, or the response only include details from one passage.
 0 The response does not fulfill the requirements of the task.
 The response is incorrect, irrelevant, or missing.
 Blank